3stack-software/celery-cloudwatch/README.md

 These metrics are sent with all supported stats (No. Events, Sum, Max, Min), allowing you to gain insight into your task processing and match requests and capacity.

-Finally, the following metrics are sent as overalls:
+Finally, the following metrics are sent as overalls (for each queue):

  * CeleryQueueSize
  * CeleryRunningTasks